 In working with hundreds of mid-market CEOs as a consultant at Rhythm Systems, I often get asked about KPIs (Key Performance Indicators) and OKRs (Objectives and Key Results).
 As a data nerd, I love having these discussions and helping our clients rank the top in their industry.
 Often, I find they are really asking, “How can I fix my weekly staff meeting to have a data-driven discussion that helps me exceed my goals?”
 It doesn’t really matter what KPIs and OKRs you are measuring if you don’t use them to drive the right discussions each and every week to make the adjustments in real time as needed.

-Use KPIs in Your Weekly Team Meeting
+Use OKRs and KPIs in Your Weekly Team Meeting

 Mid-sized companies have a unique advantage as they can be more nimble and execute more quickly than their larger competitors.
 To fully leverage that advantage you need to work on uncovering problems as quickly as possible - and then leveraging your agile staff to execute the adjustments more quickly to outmaneuver the competition to address the market opportunity.